-Fish Hatchery Road Bridge No. 61B Repairs
+Fish Hatchery Road Bridge No. 61B Removal

-Why King County is repairing this bridge
+Why King County removed this bridge

 Frequently asked questions

 In October 2019, when the west-side erosion got worse, King County crews relocated the path to the east side.

 As the project developed, we received more input from many community members and partners.
 The decision to take down the bridge was made at the Fall City Community Association meeting held in October 2020.